liuqx315/Multiscale-pattern/doc/guide/source/linear_solvers/index.rst

   method.
 * The SPTFQMR package, a solver for the scaled preconditioned TFQMR method.
+* The SPFGMR package, a solver for the scaled preconditioned Flexible GMRES method.
 * The PCG package, a solver for the preconditioned conjugate gradient method.